ouyi/ouyi.github.io/_posts/2015-12-06-hadoop-streaming.md

 title:  "Hadoop streaming broken pipe issue"
 date:   2015-12-06 19:11:04 +0000
 category: Hadoop
-tags: [big data, hadoop, streaming]
+tags: [big data, hadoop streaming]
 ---

 I was working on a simple tool (a distributed `grep`) using Hadoop streaming in Bash.
 Everything works fine when testing locally with the standard approach: